-Saying Hello In Italian Like A Native
+Say Hello In Italian

 Farewells With Flair

-One last tip: If you feel lazy and a bit more self-confident when speaking, you can always surprise Italians using the short forms ‘ngiorno or ‘sera, short for buongiorno and buonasera respectively.
-Just remember, laziness is not a sign of respect, so you’d better know in advance if the reaction will be a pleased smile or an offended glance!
+One last tip: If you feel lazy and a bit more self-confident when speaking, you can always surprise Italians by using ‘ngiorno or ‘sera (short for buongiorno and buonasera, respectively).
+Just remember, laziness is not always a sign of respect, so you better know in advance if you’ll receive a pleased smile or an offended glance!